createlabz/crowpanel-3.5-hmi-esp32-spi-environment-dashboard/README.md

 Incorrect timer configuration can cause:

-UI freezing
+-UI freezing

-Widgets not updating.
+-Widgets not updating

-Example:
+Example tick update:

 lv_tick_inc(1);

 💡 Summary

 Running the LVGL demo on embedded hardware requires:

-Correct display configuration
+-Correct display configuration

-Touch calibration
+-Touch screen calibration

-Proper memory allocation
+-Proper memory allocation

-Compatible library versions
+-Compatible library versions

-Correct LVGL timing setup
+-Correct LVGL timing setup

-These steps make the setup more complex compared to plug-and-play display libraries.
+Because of these requirements, setting up LVGL on custom embedded hardware can be more complex compared to basic display libraries.

 ---
 ⭐ If this project helped you, consider giving the repository a **star**.